 One of my dear friends begged me (well, maybe that’s a bit of an exaggeration!) to bake a cake for her mom’s 90th birthday.
-The family matriarch wasn’t a huge chocolate fan, so we decided to celebrate her big day with a Lemon Layer Cake.
-This post is sponsored by Blue Sky Family Farms.
-See details below.
+The family matriarch wasn’t a huge chocolate fan, so we decided to celebrate her big day with spectacular a Lemon Cake.

 Lemon Layer Cake

 Gini was making dinner for her mom and siblings, who were traveling home from around the country for their mom’s birthday.
 Without spouses, there would be 12 in attendance.
 11 children.
-Yes, this mother of 11 deserved a party!
+Yes, this mother of 11 deserved a party and she wanted a lemon dessert!
 Gini is a wonderful cook and baker, but she had enough on her plate trying to plan the meal.

 Layers of cake and luscious lemon curd.